Tulane Essay Guide: 2024-2025

 Tulane Supplemental Essays — Final Thoughts

-In your Tulane supplemental essays, show the admissions committee who you are as a person, student, and community member.
+In Tulane supplemental essays, students should show the admissions committee who they are as a person, student, and community member.
 Research Tulane so you can write the most tailored and specific Tulane supplemental essays.
-Choose topics for each Tulane essay that genuinely get you excited about attending.
+Choose topics for the Tulane essay that genuinely get you excited about attending.

 Remember that the Tulane application requirements include the Common App essay prompts.
 Leave yourself plenty of time to write thoughtful responses to not only each Tulane essay, but to each Common App essay as well.
 Every Common App essay and Tulane essay is another opportunity to impress Tulane admissions.